 - three days prior to the test during Summer

-- two weeks prior to the Final Exam Period for all final exams
+- established date (listed on the module) prior to the Final Exam Period for all final exams

 Scheduling a test in ODS indicates that both the student and the instructor: